Director: Oz Perkins (as Osgood Perkins)

 In recent years we have been flooded with live-action versions of well-known Disney fairy tales.
 These usually follow the fairy tale story without deviation.
 Even the appearance and atmosphere are mostly identical to the original.
 However, this isn’t the case with “Gretel & Hansel”.
 Director Osgood Perkins has gone to great lengths to make it an idiosyncratic creation.
 It largely corresponds to the original story of the Brothers Grimm.
 But the moral of the story is very different from the original fairy tale.
 So, no nasty stepmother.
 No pebbles or bread crumbs.
 In the original fairy tale, Hans was more inventive.
 Here he’s a helpless little fellow dependent on his bigger sister.
 But it’s mainly the role Gretel plays in this story and how this character evolves.
 Hence probably also the switching of the names in the film title, which indicates Gretel’s part is more important.

 The period in which it takes place is comparable to that in “The Witch” or “Apostle”.
 Most likely at the time of the great famine in the 14th century, when it was difficult for many to survive.
 Most lived in shabby houses and had no means to meet their daily needs.
-Similarly, the mother of Gretel and Hans, who chases the children out of the house with unmistakable words (and a dangerous-looking lumberjack ax).
+Similarly, the mother of Gretel and Hans chases the children out of the house with unmistakable words (and a dangerous-looking lumberjack ax).
 First, they are advised by a friendly man to look for work and join a group of lumberjacks and especially not to deviate from the path.
-Hunger and the discovery of delicious looking mushroom causes the two children to leave the path and discover a black house in the forest.
+Hunger and the discovery of a delicious-looking mushroom cause the two children to leave the path and discover a black house in the forest.